Surviving the New FDA Inspection Plan: A Drugmaker’s Guide to Working with the Agency

 - The roles and responsibilities of integrated assessment team members

 - Flowcharts that show the process for each inspection type

 - The specific regulations that apply to each FDA inspection requirement

 The report also includes Chapter 5 of the 2018 Investigations Operations Manual which is used to train investigators to conduct establishment inspections and field management directives that instruct investigators.

 Get ready for your next inspection and understand the team approach with Surviving the New FDA Inspection Plan.

 Who Will Benefit

 Save money with a license agreement allowing significant numbers of users access to an electronic version of this book.
-For multi-user access to multiple titles, FDAnews offers the FDAnews Online Library — a personalized collection of FDAnews publications that is fully searchable.
+For multi-user access to multiple titles, FDAnews offers the FDAnews Books Library — a personalized collection of FDAnews publications that is fully searchable.
 Contact Customer Service for a quote or more information.

 Not satisfied with your publication?
 For the PDF version, you must notify FDAnews within 24 hours of receipt of purchase and we will refund 100 percent of your purchase price.